-Air New Zealand operates daily non-stop flights to Blenheim from Auckland and Wellington, with connections across the domestic network.
-With all our domestic airfares you can choose seat, seat+bag, flexichange or flexirefund fare types.
+Air New Zealand operates daily non-stop flights to Blenheim from Auckland and Wellington, with connections across the New Zealand domestic network.
+With all our New Zealand domestic airfares you can choose seat, seat+bag, flexichange or flexirefund fare types.
 Flexichange gives you the flexibility to change your flight with no change fees while flexirefund is fully refundable.
 Find out more about our New Zealand domestic seat options.

 At Outward Bound in Anakiwa you can push your limits while you explore the amazing Marlborough Sounds landscapes, all in the name of building self-worth and fitness.